Skip to content

 The state experienced by an agent when its existential tendency (AF1) is promoted (when it transitions from lesser lucidity to greater lucidity).

-Scholium: Joy is not pleasure; it is the enhancement of one’s power of being.
-The Latin archetype of joy is Spinoza’s laetitia; the transition from lesser to greater perfection.
-In The Tao of Lucidity, “greater perfection” means “greater lucidity.”
-When you suddenly understand a problem that has long perplexed you, that “Aha!” experience is joy; because your being itself became more lucid, not because you gained something external.
+Joy is the enhancement of one’s power of being.
+Spinoza’s laetitia names the transition from lesser to greater perfection.
+In The Tao of Lucidity, “greater perfection” means greater lucidity.
+A proof that has blocked you for three days suddenly connects one morning, and the “Aha!” that escapes you is joy: it marks your being itself grown a degree more lucid.

 The state experienced by an agent when its existential tendency (AF1) is impeded (when it transitions from greater lucidity to lesser lucidity).